 InitParams determines whether or not the client app is going to use local storage through the SDK.
-If you want to build a client app with our local caching functionalities, set the value of
+If you want to build a client app without our local caching functionalities, set the value of

 Note: If you aren't using local caching,

 InitResultHandler()won't be called.
 To learn more, see Initialize the Chat SDK with APP_ID.

 SendbirdChat.init()method must be called across a client app at least once.
 It is recommended to initialize the Chat SDK with the

 onCreate()method of the

 You need a user in order to send a message to a channel.
 You can either create a user on our dashboard or you can use a unique ID that hasn’t been taken by any of your Sendbird application users.
 In the latter case, a new user is automatically created in your Sendbird application before being connected.

 Note: You must receive the result of

 InitResultHandler()before calling the

 connect()method.
 Any method can be called once the user is connected to the Sendbird server.

 Create an open channel using the following code.
 Open channels are where all users in your Sendbird application can easily participate without an invitation.

 Note: You can also create a group channel to send a message.
 To learn more, see Create a channel.